MenchiG/MenchiG.GitHub.io/_posts/2017-12-04-github-pages-https-domain.md

 <!--more-->

 ## Nginx reverse proxy server
-Instead of using CNAME as suggested by [GitHub Help](https://help.github.com/articles/using-a-custom-domain-with-github-pages/){:target="_blank"}, I setup an Nginx reverse proxy to serve all the contents from GitHub repo.
+Instead of using CNAME as suggested by [GitHub Help](https://help.github.com/articles/using-a-custom-domain-with-github-pages/){:target="_blank"}, I setup an Nginx reverse proxy to serve all the contents from GitHub repository.

 {% highlight Nginx %}